AaronKutch/pbe-participation-tracker/README.md

 3. Run `rubocop` from the root of the project for style checking.
 NOTE: The first time you migrate, `schema.rb` will fail rubocop tests because it uses double quotes instead of single quotes upon migrating
 4. From the root of the project, run `brakeman` for security checks

+# Continuous Integration
+Our CI was performed with GitHub Actions.
+It runs Rubocop to ensure compliance with the code style.
+It also runs Brakeman to check for security holes, and finally, it runs our test suite to ensure that no new bugs are introduced in the existing code.
+All CI related code can be found in the  `.github/workflows/` directory.

 # Deploying to Heroku

 Heroku has a fantastic guide to deploying apps.